davidbartonau/lvm-thin-sendrcv/README.md

 # Take those blocks and push them to the target device / file.
 ```

+# Performance
+Running on a single AWS small instance and via SSH, I am getting changes detected, read, transferred, and written at roughly 10MB/s.
+This means that for 50MB of writes, it takes ~5 seconds to do a sync.
+This is irrespective of the size of the underlying device.
+For devices in the 10s or 100s of GB this is a boon.

+Running rsyncs of large file collections in the 10s and 100s of MB total e.g. `/usr/bin` or `/usr/lib` the size of changed blocks is very close to the size of the files.
+In other words, 10MB of files leads to 11 - 12 MB of block changes.

+This performance makes it seem reasonable that we could potentially be synchronising the device every minute (or more frequently) once a service has been written.

 # Alternatives
 - Blocksync https://github.com/theraser/blocksync is very good but reads the entire LV.
 For large LVs this is **slow** and consumes IO on the source and target